enso-org/enso/app/gui/docs/CONTRIBUTING.md

 JS parts of the project are using [`lerna`](https://lerna.js.org/) to manage JS dependencies.
 When you add a new JS dependency or update an old one to the new version, `lerna` must be re-run to trigger `npm install` for all projects.
-The easiest way to do so is to remove `dist/init` file before the next build.
+The easiest way to do so is to run `./run clean --no-rust` command.
 You can also manually call `npm run install` in `app/ide-desktop/` directory with a similar result.
 Our CI does that for every build at the moment.

 ### Testing IDE with a specific version of a backend